hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/696_scc_xi.md

 of Manu were being obeyed all over India even now.

 Swamiji: Nothing of the kind.
-Just look to your own province and see how the Vâmâchâra (immoral practices) of the Tantras has entered into your very marrow.
+Just look to your own province and see how the Vāmāchāra (immoral practices) of the Tantras has entered into your very marrow.
 Even modern Vaishnavism, which is the skeleton of the defunct Buddhism, is saturated with Vamachara!
 We must stem the tide of this Vamachara, which is contrary to the spirit of the Vedas.